rust-lang/wg-async/src/vision/status_quo/alan_started_trusting_the_rust_compiler_but_then_async.md

 ## The story
 ### Trust the compiler
-Alan has a a lot of experience in C#, but in the meantime has created some successful projects in Rust.
+Alan has a lot of experience in C#, but in the meantime has created some successful projects in Rust.
 He has dealt with his fair share of race conditions/thread safety issues during runtime in C#, but is now starting to trust that if his Rust code compiles, he won't have those annoying runtime problems to deal with.